mlhubca/lab/bank-churn/Readme.md

   - On DSX, open your project
   - Click the `Add to project` dropdown and select `Data asset` from the dropdown menu
   - On your right-hand panel, select the `Load` tab
-  - Drop file `bank-churn.csv` to the box or browse file `bank-churn.csv` to add the file to the project
+  - Drop file `bank-churn.csv` to the box or browse file `bank-churn.csv` and add the file to the project

 ## Exercise 1: Creating a model using a notebook